bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 have taken here is to have callbacks insert messages into a message queue.

-This effectively decouples the events from the actions being taken.
-Following this pattern we can easily create new event sources without rewriting our application code.
-For instance, we can simply write a separate input channel for testing purposes or an automated player.
+A message queue effectively decouples the events from the actions being taken.
+With a message queue in place, we can easily create new event sources without rewriting our application code.
+For instance, we can easily create a separate input channel for testing purposes or even an automated player.

-Having a message queue also allows us to filter, repeat and otherwise morph the queue as we are above.
-We took a series of drawing messages and turned it into a series of dot messages.
+Having a message queue also allows us to filter, repeat and otherwise morph the queue as we are above

-The queue of messages is a powerful pattern that should be included in our considerations when writing JavaScript programs.
+This is a powerful pattern that I am going to take with me when I write JavaScript from now on.

 ## Putting together a game loop